FAQs for web design, SEO, hosting, etc

 Alternatively you can pay by PayPal.

-What are your terms of payment for building a website? ⇨
+What are your terms of payment? ⇨

 For larger projects in excess of £1000, we ask for 25% up front, 40% on completion, and the balance payable one month later.

-MVP stands for minimum viable product.
-In website terms this could apply to a large project which will take a long time to build, but the company cannot wait that long before every requirement has been implemented and all fine tuning has been done.
+In website terms this could apply to a large project which will take a long time to build, but very often the company cannot wait before every requirement has been implemented and all fine tuning has been done.

 and therefore MUST be in place before the first version of the website can go live.